tmfg/digitraffic/pages/tieliikenne-en.md

   - ["Swagger-kuvaus", "https://meri.digitraffic.fi/api/v1/metadata/documentation/v2/api-docs?group=metadata-api"]
 ---

-Road traffic information is gathered from the Finnish Transport Agency (FTA) and The Centres for Economic Development, Transport and the Environment (ELY Centres) systems.
+Road traffic information is gathered from the Finnish Transport Agency (FTA) and The Centers for Economic Development, Transport and the Environment (ELY Centers) systems.
 Currently the open data API includes:

 - TMS data (Traffic Measurement System).
 Information is gathered from an inductive loop which is installed inside the pavement.
 When a vehicle passes over the loop it creates information about average speeds and traffic amounts.
 Currently, there are over 450 traffic measuring stations in Finland.